Frequently asked questions

 Where in the planning process are you?

 An Official Community Plan (OCP) amendment and rezoning application was submitted in December 2019.
-Subsequently, the team recieved feedback from staff, Council, the Community Planning Advisory Committee, and the public on the proposal which has led to a revised submission.
+Subsequently, the team recieved feedback from staff, Council, the Community Planning Advisory Committee, and the public on the proposal which has led to a revised submission, submitted in July 2020.

-- Council consideration of the policy and zoning changes
+- Third Reading of the policy and bylaw changes

 - Final approval of the bylaw